tensorflow/tensorflow/g3doc/LangRef.md

 layout map are passed in the square brackets in lexicographical order.
 If no layout maps are specified in the memref, then an identity mapping is used.

-The buffer referenced by a memref type is created by the `alloc` instruction, and destroyed by the `dealloc` instruction.
+The buffer referenced by a memref type is created by the `alloc` operation, and destroyed by the `dealloc` operation.

 Example: